-The Antics, Controversies and Promises of the G8 Summit By Joan Leona Billions of people worldwide watched the broadcast of Live 8, the global concert raising awareness of the plight of the African people.
+Billions of people worldwide watched the broadcast of Live 8, the global concert raising awareness of the plight of the African people.
 Many popular rock and pop musicians performed in ten different countries.
 The event was brought together by Bono and Bob Geldof, rock legends who are also prominent activists.
 The objective of Live 8 had a much more important underlying agenda than just entertaining the masses.
 They wanted the world's leaders to hear their cries against poverty and to pressure them to formulate an authentic strategy to alleviate the suffering of millions.

 The Group of Eight summit was held in Gleneagles, Scotland and hosted by England's Prime Minister, Tony Blair.
-The attendees were Britain, Canada, France, Germany, Japan, Italy, Russia and the and the United States.
+The attendees were Britain, Canada, France, Germany, Japan, Italy, Russia and the United States.
 Any event with such monumental potential for peace and ending poverty cannot occur without a hitch.
-The first day, hundreds of violent protestors were arrested in Scotland but they were silenced by 15,000 anti-poverty and globalization activists.
-The second day of the summit, several bombs were set off in London leaving over fifty dead and hundreds injured and cut the meeting short so Blair could race home.
-Despite these distractions. much progress was made but many more issues have yet to be resolved.
+The first day, hundreds of violent protestors were arrested in Scotland but were quickly thev silenced by 15,000 anti-poverty and globalization activists.
+The second day of the summit, several bombs were set off in London leaving over fifty dead and hundreds injured and cut the meeting short so resolved.